 There is a palpable sense of local identity here.
 As a community college, the school is deeply integrated into Helston life, particularly evident during the annual Flora Day celebrations when the college plays a central role in town festivities.
 The ethos is inclusive, and while the size of the school can be daunting for some, the college uses a house system to create smaller, more manageable communities within the larger whole.

 The Progress 8 score of -0.48 indicates that, on average, students achieve nearly half a grade less than their peers nationally from similar starting points.
 However, the college performs more strongly in its post-16 provision.
-Ranked 1st in Helston for A-level outcomes (FindMySchool ranking), the Sixth Form consistently outperforms local alternatives in vocational and academic progress.
+In the 2025 A-level dataset, it is ranked 1st in Helston for sixth-form outcomes and 1,264th overall in England, with an academic rank of 1,241st out of 2,549.

 England ranks and key metrics (where available)